 But the reason to show this one rather another does not lie on its beauty, but on its competitive if compared to traditional ones, such as steel and either reinforced or prestressed concrete.
 The cost of the footbridge was around 0.8 €/kg, cheaper than a kilogram of valencian oranges!
 That was quite cheap.
 This structure is a clear evidence of the huge possibilities of UHPC in civil engineering when using it properly.

-This footbridge is owned by Reciclados Ribera del Xúquer, was manufactured by Lufort, S.L. and designed by RDC S.L.
+This footbridge is owned by Reciclados Ribera del Xúquer, designed by RDC S.L.
 Click here for more detailed info.

 Applications for buildings developed by Hi-Con

 If there is a precasting company in Europe which has pushed the use of UHPC is Hi-Con, developing products with innovative concrete technology since 1987.
 They claim to be world leaders in the production of UHPC, and probably nobody can deny this fact so far.
 The good news is that they have survived 30 years producing elements made of special concretes, proving the great potential of UHPC if suitable designs and markets are found.